jmoseka/jmoseka/README.md

  ## Hi there 👋

-👩‍💻 I'm Jamila Moseka, a passionate software developer currently building projects with js, css, html and bootstrap.
+👩‍💻 About me : I'm Jamila Moseka, a passionate software developer currently building projects with js, css, html and bootstrap.

-📚 I am studying at Microverse, an online training school where I code 8 hours a day remotely with other developers
+📚 Current Education: I am studying at Microverse, an online training school where I code 8 hours a day remotely with other developers

-💼 👔 I am really excited about an opportunity to work remotely with a strong tech company and I am proud of the steps I am taking to achieve this.
+💼 Hiring:  👔 I am really excited about an opportunity to work remotely with a strong tech company.

+🎈 Fun fact:  I have an enthusiastic bubbly personality

 ### Connect with me